runvia/runvia.dev/future_projects.md

 It should be possible to add up to 10 players.
 And include the posibility to play with a computer, with varying difficulty settings either easy, medium or hard

 The logic for the computer need to be based on optimizing the average score possible.

+# Slider to adjust level of dark mode

+Implement a site wide slider to set the level of dark mode, from white to black.